Xomega-Net/Xomega.Docs/docs/framework/services/updating.md

 If you create your solution using a Xomega.Net for Visual Studio template, then it will automatically include implementation of those extension methods for both EF Core and EF 6.x.
 :::

-### Look up entity by key
+### Look up an entity by key

-When looking up an entity by its key(s), you typically want to check if it is not null, and throw an appropriate critical error otherwise.
+When looking up an entity by its key(s), you typically want to check if it is not null and throw an appropriate critical error otherwise.
 This would allow you to safely use that entity further in your code without having to check for nulls.
 You can implement this behavior in a static extension method for the DB context, as follows.

 <Tabs groupId="ef">
   <TabItem value="ef-core" label="Entity Framework Core" default>